 His career has included the private practice of psycho-sexual therapy, work with chronic mental illness at Queen Street Mental Health Centre, school psychiatry consulting, and military psychiatry service in Afghanistan while deployed with the Canadian Forces.

 At a very dangerous time during the Cold War, in 1979, he initiated, and in 1984 was elected Honourary and Founding President of Physicians for Social Responsibility, the Canadian affiliate of International Physicians for the Prevention of Nuclear War, recipients of the 1985 Nobel Peace Prize.

-In 2007, he initiated, and since organizes the award winning CME Psychiatric Salons of the Ontario District Branch, American Psychiatric Association, where he currently also serves as President.
+In 2007, he initiated, and since organizes the award winning CME Psychiatric Salons of the Ontario District Branch, American Psychiatric Association.

 In 2009, he joined the Executive of the Central Toronto Clinical Society, and serves as a delegate to OMA and CMA Councils.